-Skyline Commercial REIT's financial assets are derecognized only when the contractual rights to the cash flows from the financial asset expire or substantially all of the risks and rewards of ownership are transferred.
+Skyline Commercial REIT's financial assets are derecognized only when the contractual rights to the cash flows from the financial asset expire or the entity loses control of all or part of the assets.

 Skyline Commercial REIT's financial assets are all classified as amortized cost and include cash, accounts receivable and tenant loan receivable.
 They are initially recognized at fair value and subsequently measured at amortized cost less provision for impairment.